-Revision No. Date Issued Prepared By Approved Comments 1 06.03.2023 LB FGB The Key model policy Personalised for the school - names, roles, procedures, school values 2 3
+Revision No. Date Issued Prepared By Approved Comments 1 06.03.2023 LB FGB The Key model policy Personalised for the school - names, roles, procedures, school values 2 26.03.2024 LB FGB Cross-referenced with the updated model policy from The Key .
+To reflect updated legislation, statutory requirements and statutory guidance 3